jabr/0x10c/math/README.md

 ### Todo

-Comparison functions: generally a few branching ops ceil/floor: Branch on sign, then? mod remainder
+* Comparison functions: generally a few branching ops
+* ceil/floor: Branch on sign, then?
+* mod/remainder
-abs: a hardware AND
+* abs: a hardware AND
-inverse ?
+* inverse ?
-flip: hardware XOR
+* flip: hardware XOR
-constructor from base 10 ?
+* constructor from base 10 ? ()needs log and exp)
-  needs log and exp
-String format ?
+* String format ?

-Macro support for simple ops?
+* macro support for simple ops?

 ## math library

 ### Transcendentals

-*** NOTE: The maths module (named to avoid conflict with the built-in math python module) is even more of a proof of concept.
-It currently uses python native floats, as I'm still working on the basic logic.
+*** NOTE: The maths module (named to avoid conflict with the built-in math Python module) is even more of a proof of concept.
+It currently uses Python native floats, as I'm still working on the basic logic.
 A version using DCPU floats is coming soon.***

 Anyway, most functions are based on the cordic algorithm.
 The core loop does 16 iterations on this simple logic: